spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v1/replaying-events/tracking-handled-events.md

 Here's some example output:
 ![output of list command](/images/event-projector/list-command.png)

+*It pains us too that the right side of the table isn't placed correctly.
+This is probably caused by the usage of an emoji character in the table.
+We have that this little bug will get solved soon in Symfony*

 The `Up to date` column will contain a green checkmark if the last processed it of that projector is equal the latest (and greatest) id in the `stored_events` table.

 ## When to replay events